dromerof/dromerof/README.md

 # Hi there, I'm Daniel Romero
+Software engineer with proficiency in programming languages such as JavaScript and TypeScript, with knowledge in Node.js as well as the use of backend technologies such as Nest.js.
+Understanding of SQL and NoSQL databases.

 ✔️ Im currently working on my own projects. 👨🏽‍💻<br>✔️ Im looking to collaborate with others developmer. 👨‍💻💻👨‍💻<br>✔️ Im currently learning web development. 📚<br>✔️ Ask me about web design. 💬<br>✔️ Im looking for team working. 💼📊